 where the choice to include only up to quadratic terms in cloud mass is motivated by the negligible contribution of higher order terms, as detailed in Appendix \ref{sec:higher_order_mc_fit}.
 Then the cloud mass-independent part of the frequency is described by $f_0$, and the frequency shift $\Delta\omega = \omega - \omega(M_{\text{cloud}}=0)$ is described by $f_1$ and $f_2$ for each value of $\alpha$.
 We compare $f_0(\alpha)$ with test field results and find good agreement (see Appendix \ref{sec:consistency_checks} for details).
 Then we interpolate\footnote{Here we use a cubic spline interpolating algorithm from \texttt{scipy}.} $f_q(\alpha)$ over $\alpha$ to return a smooth function that can be evaluated at any $\alpha$.

-Extrapolation of these the relativistic results to lower values of $\alpha<\alpha_{\text{min}}$ is done by leveraging the non-relativistic results reviewed in Sec.~\ref{sec:non-rel_shift_calc}.
-We fit the difference in the coefficients in Eq.~\eqref{eq:full_numeric_fit} from their non-relativistic limit with a higher order polynomials of the form
+Extrapolation of these relativistic results to lower values of $\alpha<\alpha_{\text{min}}$ is done by leveraging the nonrelativistic results reviewed in Sec.~\ref{sec:non-rel_shift_calc}.
+We fit the difference in the coefficients in Eq.~\eqref{eq:full_numeric_fit} from their nonrelativistic limit with a higher order polynomials of the form

-where $C_{\text{nr}}$ is calculated from the non-relativistic limit (see Sec. \ref{sec:non-rel_shift_calc}), with $C_{\text{nr}}=93/512$ in the scalar case and $C_{\text{nr}}=5/8$ in the vector case.
+where $C_{\text{nr}}$ is calculated from the nonrelativistic limit (see Sec. \ref{sec:non-rel_shift_calc}), with $C_{\text{nr}}=93/512$ in the scalar case and $C_{\text{nr}}=5/8$ in the vector case.
 We fit for $c_{p,q}$ using points in the low $\alpha$ regime\footnote{We use points with $\alpha<0.3$ in the scalar case and $\alpha<0.15$ in the vector case.} and extrapolate to lower values to estimate the relativistic correction there.
-We find that the fit parameters in Eq.~\eqref{eq:extrapolation_shift_fit} are order unity or smaller, guaranteeing that the fit will approach the expected non-relativistic limit at small $\alpha$.
+We find that the fit parameters in Eq.~\eqref{eq:extrapolation_shift_fit} are order unity or smaller, guaranteeing that the fit will approach the expected nonrelativistic limit at small $\alpha$.